FirelyTeam/firely-docs/vonk/configuration/db_sql.rst

 Using SQL server
 ================

-There are two ways to create the Vonk database on a SQL Server instance: Have Vonk create it for you entirely or create an empty database and users yourself and have Vonk create the schema (tables etc.).
+There are two ways to create the Firely Server database on a SQL Server instance: Have Firely Server create it for you entirely or create an empty database and users yourself and have Firely Server create the schema (tables etc.).

 In both cases: